MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/passwordbox_passwordrevealmode.md

 # Microsoft.UI.Xaml.Controls.PasswordBox.PasswordRevealMode

 ## -description

 Gets or sets a value that specifies whether the password is always, never, or optionally obscured.

 ## -property-value

 A value of the enumeration that specifies whether the password is always, never, or optionally obscured.
 The default is **Peek**.

 ## -remarks

+To change the character used to obscure the password, set the [PasswordChar](passwordbox_passwordchar.md) property.

+> [!NOTE]
-PasswordRevealMode replaces [IsPasswordRevealButtonEnabled](passwordbox_ispasswordrevealbuttonenabled.md) to give you more options for how the user is able to view their password.
+> PasswordRevealMode replaces [IsPasswordRevealButtonEnabled](passwordbox_ispasswordrevealbuttonenabled.md) to give you more options for how the user is able to view their password.
 The [IsPasswordRevealButtonEnabled](passwordbox_ispasswordrevealbuttonenabled.md) property is ignored.

-To change the character used to obscure the password, set the [PasswordChar](passwordbox_passwordchar.md) property.

 ### Peek mode

 By default, the password reveal button (or "peek" button) is shown.
 The user must continuously press the button to view the password, so that a high level of security is maintained.

-<img src="images/PasswordBox_Revealed.png" alt="A password box with the password shown." />

 The value of this property is not the only factor that determines whether a password reveal button is visible to the user.
 Other factors include whether the control is displayed above a minimum width, whether the [PasswordBox](passwordbox.md) has focus, and whether the text entry field contains at least one character.
-Note that due to security reasons the password reveal button is shown only when the [PasswordBox](passwordbox.md) receives focus for the first time and a character is entered.
+For security reasons the password reveal button is shown only when the [PasswordBox](passwordbox.md) receives focus for the first time and a character is entered.
 If the [PasswordBox](passwordbox.md) loses focus and then regains focus, the reveal button is not shown again unless the password is cleared and character entry starts over.

-> [!NOTE]
-> Prior to Windows 10, the password reveal button was not shown by default.
-If the security of your app requires that the password is always obscured, be sure to set PasswordRevealMode to **Hidden**.
+<img src="images/PasswordBox_Revealed.png" alt="A password box with the password shown." />

 ### Hidden and Visible modes

-The other [PasswordRevealMode](passwordrevealmode.md) enumeration values, **Hidden** and **Visible**, hide the password reveal button and let you programmatically manage whether the password is obscured.
+The other [PasswordRevealMode](passwordrevealmode.md) enumeration values, `Hidden` and `Visible`, hide the password reveal button and let you programmatically manage whether the password is obscured.

-To always obscure the password, set PasswordRevealMode to **Hidden**.
-Unless you need the password to be always obscured, you can provide a custom UI to let the user toggle the PasswordRevealMode between **Hidden** and **Visible**.
+To always obscure the password, set `PasswordRevealMode` to `Hidden`.
+Unless you need the password to be always obscured, you can provide a custom UI to let the user toggle the `PasswordRevealMode` between `Hidden` and `Visible`.
+See the Examples section to see how to use a [CheckBox](checkbox.md) to toggle whether or not the password is obscured.

-In previous versions of Windows Phone, [PasswordBox](passwordbox.md) used a [CheckBox](checkbox.md) to toggle whether the password was obscured.
-You can create a similar UI for your app, as shown in the example.
 You can also use other controls, like [ToggleButton](../microsoft.ui.xaml.controls.primitives/togglebutton.md), to let the user switch modes.

 <img src="images/PasswordBox_CustomReveal.png" alt="A password box with a custom reveal toggle." />

 ## -examples

 This example shows how to use a [CheckBox](checkbox.md) to let a user switch the reveal mode of a [PasswordBox](passwordbox.md).

 ```xaml